aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to CSV in Android via Java" h2="Transform MHTML to CSV within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to CSV?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources like images, audio, and video.
+It is used to save web pages for archiving or sharing.
+CSV (Comma Separated Values) is a plain text format used for storing tabular data.
+It is a popular format for data exchange between applications and data storage.
+Converting MHTML to CSV allows users to store the data in a structured format and use it for further analysis.

+<h2>How Aspose.Total Helps for MHTML to CSV Conversion?</h2>

-You can integrate MHTML to CSV conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
-Secondly, you can convert XLSX to CSV by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that enables developers to create, manipulate, and convert various file formats within their Android applications.
+It includes APIs for PDF, Cells, Words, and Email.
+It can be used to integrate MHTML to CSV conversion feature within Android applications in two steps.
+Firstly, by using Aspose.PDF for Android via Java, users can covert MHTML to XLSX.
+Secondly, they can convert XLSX to CSV by using Powerful Spreadsheet Processing API Aspose.Cells for Android via Java.
+Both APIs come under Aspose.Total for Android via Java product family.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}